textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Get unread messages number

-Get total amount of unread messages in the current user chats.
+Get the total amount of unread messages in the current user chats.

 ### Example
 ```java